 - Specialist one to one disability support

-The Disability Team offers support to manage the impact of a disability, including specific learning differences, mental health, autism spectrum and long term medical conditions.
+- How we can help with disabilities (including mental health) - we offer to manage the impact of a disability, including specific learning differences, mental health, autism spectrum and long term medical conditions.

 We will work with you to enable you to thrive